Global Power Tools Market Size, Share, Value, and Competitive Landscape 2023

 Europe has experienced a robust expansion in the end-use sector of power tools such as automotive and industry.
 The expanding automotive sector is one of the major factors boosting the power tools in the region.
 Germany leads the region with respect to volume and value.

 The Rest of the World (Row) comprises South America and the MEA.
 The RoW is experiencing a broad usage of the construction and manufacturing sectors.
-It has been estimated that the construction and manufacturing sectors are estimated to expand in the regions, which will retain the need for power tools for the workers during the review period.
+It has been estimated that the construction and manufacturing sectors are estimated to expand in the regions

 Key Players